This post was updated on by

 I piled this one high with some southwestern favorites hoping for a fun festive flavor and we really knocked it out of the park.
 I used trimmed chicken breasts, black beans, corn, and pico packed tightly into a tin foil packet.
-Top with a little cheese for some melted savory goodness and you’ve got one killer dish.
+Top with a little cheese for some melted savory goodness and you have got one killer dish.

-Southwestern Chicken Tin Foil Dinner
+Southwestern Chicken Dinner Ingredients:

-- salt and pepper to taste
+- Salt and pepper

 Pull off 4 sheets of heavy-duty tin foil (8-10) inches and layer to create two packets.
 Lightly mist with cooking spray.

 Stir together the corn, black beans, and cumin.
 Divide between two foil packets.
 Season the chicken with salt and pepper.
 Place 1 on each packet.
 Top with pico de gallo and cheese.

 Fold up the sides of the foil and seal tightly.
 Cook on hot coals or on a grill over medium low heat for 20-30 minutes or until the temperature off the chicken reaches 165 degrees.
 Make sure to turn several times to avoid burning.